craicoverflow/craicoverflow.github.io/_posts/2018-06-17-a-month-in-india-agra.md

 The trains in India do not have any digital display or voice-over telling you when to get off and you can't rely on the schedule as the train will be running late more often than not.
 Use an app or website like [RailYatri](https://www.railyatri.in/) which will show you the live running status of your train.
 You will be completely lost without it.

 We pulled in to Agra Cantt railway station about an hour late.
 As we step off the train onto the platform we hear cries of "taxi! taxi!" directed at us.
-We learned that in order to get the best deal, you should avoid people like this and instead go out of the station and look for a taxi or tuk tuk by yourself, which we did.
+We learned that in order to get the best deal, you should avoid people like this and instead go out of the station and look for a taxi or tuk tuk by yourself.

 It turns out that the station only has one prepaid taxi booth with fixed prices, so it is the same price regardless of who you go with.
 It was expensive, so you if have internet you should use <a href="https://www.olacabs.com/" target="_blank">Ola</a> for a better deal.